Kids’ Birthday Interviews

-Birthday photos 055Birthday InterviewOn your kid’s birthday, ask him twenty questions and write down the answers.
-Make one page opposite the birthday interview page that includes a picture of him that year.
+On your kid’s birthday, conduct a kids’ birthday interview.
+Ask him or her twenty questions and write down the answers.
+In addition, make one page, opposite the kids’ birthday interview page, that includes a picture of him or her that year.
 Each year, ask the same questions and make the picture page to go along.
-Keep them over the years to see how they change over time.
-Eventually, you’ll have one scrapbook that covers all that luscious growing up!
-I’ve made a birthday interview printable in case you want to use the questions I use with your own kids.
+Keep the pages over the years to see how the kid changes over time.
+Eventually, you’ll have one scrapbook that covers all of that luscious growing up!

-Here are just a few of my 13 year-old answers:
+Here are just a few of my 13-year-old answers:

 What will your colors be?
 Pink and white, but mostly pink